 How is Ceci outside of work?

 Sometimes I am very, very, very, very sensitive, not emotional.
 I seem to be more sensitive when I see a child alone in the street and then I start to turn around.
 I seem to be more alert to that kind of situation of a dog and I see if I suddenly bring something in the car that can satisfy his hunger, his thirst.
-I’m a very close mom, I’m also a friend of few friends but I’m a good listener.
-I stay away from people who do not listen to me, because sometimes I also need to be listened to.
+I’m a very close mom, I’m also a friend of a few friends but I’m a good listener.
+I stay away from people who do not listen to me because sometimes I also need to be listened to.

-It’s not that I always want to keep quiet, sometimes I also need to talk and if I can’t find someone else.
+It’s not that I always want to keep quiet, sometimes I also need to talk, and if I can’t find someone else.
 The truth is that I don’t invest much time anymore and I am a person who chooses his battles.
-It’s not him, I don’t wear myself out, I don’t burn my eyelashes, I’m no longer interested in being in the showcase.
+It’s not him, I don’t wear myself out, I don’t burn my eyelashes, and I’m no longer interested in being in the showcase.
 The first spotlights I already did for many years for me, maybe for someone else.

 She shared with us some tips for people who want to start with Logotherapy: